-- Avoid non-essential travel to higher risk areas for non-essential reasons, especially to areas where the delta variant is present.
+- Avoid travel to high risk areas for non-essential reasons, especially to areas where the Delta variant is present.

-- Upon entry into our region from a higher-risk area, limit interactions with others as much as possible for 14 days.
+- Upon entry into our region from a high-risk area, limit interactions with others as much as possible for 14 days.

 General Travel advice: